 Gabriel will provide the voice for James Joyce, with words by Roddy Doyle.
 Time to book another trip to Dublin!

 New Film Project: Hamlet Revenant

 This new take on Shakespeare’s brooding (!) hero is officially in pre-production.
 The film is written and directed by Ken McMullen and also stars Ian McKellen and Connie Nielsen.
 And that’s all we know!
-To keep up with news on Gabriel’s first real foray into the world of Shakespeare, remember to visit the IMDB page for Hamlet Revenant.
+To keep up with news on Gabriel’s foray into the world of Shakespeare, remember to visit the IMDB page for Hamlet Revenant.
 Of course, news will be here, too. wink

 Mad To Be Normal

 This Mad To Be Normal poster pic is from the UK, where the film continues to screen at various theaters around the country.
 There is no US release date at this time, but they are hoping for details of VOD and DVD release this Autumn, according to the film’s Facebook Page, which is very active and full of information.